rollerozxa/voxelmanip.se/_posts/2024-12-14-sdl-lean-and-mean.md

 `-DCMAKE_C_FLAGS="-DSDL_LEAN_AND_MEAN=1"`

 Then build.
-To check that the flag has been applied apart from comparing the size difference from a , you can check in the `libSDL3.a` static library that files like `SDL_RLEaccel.c.obj` and `SDL_render_sw.c.obj` are stubbed &ndash; they should only be mere bytes in size compared to the other object files.
+To check that the flag has been applied apart from comparing the size difference from a , you can check in the `libSDL3.a` static library that files like `SDL_RLEaccel.c.obj` and `SDL_render_sw.c.obj` are stubbed &mdash; they should only be mere bytes in size compared to the other object files.

 ## How much will it save?
 For testing, I will be compiling SDL3 commit [6cc9ce1](https://github.com/libsdl-org/SDL/commit/6cc9ce183d904489bf8e33e26b91d6012667e1b0) in release mode.